Code-Institute-Submissions/walshyc-milestone-project-1/README.md

 I have used the Google Chrome Dev Tools to ensure that each page appears correctly at the most common screen sizes from large desktop to tablet to smartphone.

-I loaded each page on the following browers:
+I loaded each page on the following browsers:
 - Google Chrome (Windows & Android)
 - Firefox
 - Safari (iOS)

-All pages worked as expected on the above browers at the Large, Medium, Small and Xtra Small viewpoints.
+All pages worked as expected on the above browsers at the Large, Medium, Small and Extra Small viewpoints where applicable.

 #### Speed Test

-I used https://gtmetrix.com to test the load speed on each page.
+I used [GTMetrix](https://gtmetrix.com) to test the load speed on each page.
 After initially testing each page, it was clear that the photos in the gallery page were too large and slowing down the load speed.
 I resized them and it greatly improved the load speed of this page.

 The homepage had a load speed of 1.1 seconds and a total page size of 1.55mb.
-After reducing the images oin the gallery page I got the page size down for roughly 4mb to 1.6mb, which I am happy with.
+After reducing the images on the gallery page, I got the page size down for roughly 4mb to 1.6mb, which I am happy with.

 ## Deployment

 I have hosted this project on GitHub pages and regularly committed to the GitHib repository for this project.

-T
-## Credits
+I created the Github repository called milestone-project-1 in my [GitHub Page](https://github.com/walshyc).

+The link to the homepage of the project is [here](https://walshyc.github.io/milestone-project-1/index.html).

 ### Content
 - I used content from Wikipedia to get information on each stadium such as capacity and year opened.
+- I researched the travel information myself using airline & hotel websites.

 ### Media
-- The photos used on the gallery page were all sourced from members of the supporter’s club, these were used with their permission.
-The stadium images were retrieved from http://www.stadiumguide.com/.
+The photos used on the gallery page were all sourced from members of the supporter’s club, these were used with their permission.
+The stadium images were retrieved from [Stadium Guide](http://www.stadiumguide.com/).